 Central Library opening hours:

-Please also note that the library will be unstaffed after 20:00 and that services will be limited.
+Please also note that the library will be unstaffed from Monday - Friday after 22:00 and Saturday after 18:00 and that services will be limited.

 Available study spaces